Albert Nerenberg: Feature documentary filmmaker

 His next two films, Laughology (2009) and Boredom (2012), both discuss aspects of phenomena as they are related to health and happiness which have gone relatively unexplored by science.
 Nerenberg organized the first Montreal Laughing Championships after attending a UFC fight were two fighters unintentionally started laughing during a stare down.
 "Punching people in the face is a sport.
 Poking people with sticks is a sport.
 Why not have a sport about the pursuit of joy?"
 Nerenberg told The Pacific Standard.
 Using stare-downs and laughing fits, 12 competitors would compete to see who was the champion.
 The laughers would be judged for their contagiousness effect on the audience.
 After that event, laughing championships would be organized worldwide.
 Nerenberg frequently tours and speaks as a Laughologist, an expert on laughter.
 After traveling to India and studying the benefits of Laughter Yoga with Dr. Madan Kataria, Nerenberg invented Laughtercize, a system of joy-inducing exercise that works off natural human contagious laughter.
 This technique has been used in a number of Canadian alcohol and drug rehab centres.
 He also invented the Laughter Party, which creates the same atmosphere as a wild party, without the need of drugs and alcohol.

 You Are What You Act (2018) points out how film actors often become their roles and suggests these principles apply to ordinary people in terms of actualizing confidence, heroism, health and love.
 It won the Jury Prize at the Illuminate Film Festival in Sedona, Arizona, in June 2018.

+In 2025, Nerenberg directed Coming Soon: The Hypnotic Orgasm, a documentary exploring how individuals in a specific hypnotic trance can experience near-instant orgasms.
+The film inspired the “Prague Experiment,” a groundbreaking study conducted by the Czech National Institute of Mental Health, which set out to determine whether hypnotic orgasms are physiologically comparable to real ones.
+In the film, Nerenberg claims the phenomenon can be explained by the relationship between dreaming and hypnotic trance.

+In 2025 Nerenberg also co-produced The Laughter Code, a documentary billed as the "first formal demonstration of Hypnotic Laughter" performed at Hypnothoughtslive, an annual hypnosis conference in Las Vegas.
+The film features people hypnotized to laugh boisterously as well as being able to cry dramatically and then "laugh off their tears".
+Nerenberg claims the process may help with the human tendency to hold onto dark moods.